 Sometimes, pursuing happiness may not just make you less happy, but can also be a risk factor for depression.
 A 2014 study found that highly valuing happiness is associated with elevated symptoms and diagnosis of major depressive disorder.
 The authors propose that this is due to two things: valuing happiness decreases positive emotion, and extreme and inflexible emotional values may lead to disordered emotional regulation.

-Both of these are a risk factor and a symptom of depression.
+Both of these are risk factors and a symptom of depression.
 Basically, if you’re too fixated on wanting to be happy, you’re inadvertently decreasing your current happiness level.

 Another way the pursuit of happiness can make you a little less happy is by altering your perception of how much time you have.
 A widely reported study from 2018 found that happiness seeking reduces the time we think is available, but only when we think that our goal will take a long time to achieve.
 This feeling does not occur when we have already achieved our goal or when we sense that it’s within reach and will take little time to achieve.